CNC Machining Bootcamps

 The U.S. manufacturing industry is struggling to find skilled individuals to fill machining and machine tool jobs.
 The need is urgent.
 That’s why RCBI is part of a new national effort to restore the prominence of the U.S. machine tools sector and ensure global competitiveness.
-Through ACE (America’s Cutting Edge), a U.S. Department of Defense-funded initiative, RCBI is partnering with the National Composites Institute to offer a series of CNC Machining Bootcamp for people of all ages and all skill levels.
+Through ACE (America’s Cutting Edge), a U.S. Department of Defense-funded initiative, RCBI is partnering with the National Composites Institute to offer a series of CNC Machining Bootcamps for people of all ages and all skill levels.
 The goal is to encourage people from diverse backgrounds to consider careers in manufacturing and ensure that existing machinists have the knowledge to take full advantage of the latest machine tool technology and techniques.

 Bootcamps include a self-paced online component, which takes about six hours to complete, and one week of in-person, hands-on instruction at RCBI’s Advanced Manufacturing Technology Centers in Huntington or Charleston, or at one of our partner sites in Kentucky, Ohio or West Virginia.

 Individuals high school age or older who live, work or attend school in West Virginia, Ohio or Kentucky are eligible to participate.